urrickhunt/Dracula-for-eza/README.md

 **Windows**

-1. in either `Command Prompt` or `PowerShell` run the following with the windows universal theme:
+1. in either `Command Prompt` or `PowerShell` run the following with the windows universal eza theme:

 	`setx EZA_WINDOWS_ATTRIBUTES "short"`